infobaleen/infobaleen.github.io/docs/External/Segmentations/Exports.md

 This ensures that the user is not deleted, has consent, and can receive communication in the chosen channel.

 Depending on your Voyado environment, you may also need a user filter on contact type to export segments, both for one-time segmentations and dynamic segmentations.
-Typically, a segmentation is filtered on contact types `member` and `contact`:
+Typically, a segmentation is filtered on contact types `member` and `contact`.
+For more information about the required contact types for your setup, please contact support@siftlab.com.

 * `Contact type in (member, contact)`

-You will receive information about the required filters for your setup from you customer success manager.

 It is also common to add filters on country depending on your business model.